Research news

 How they relate to each other

 If you’re wondering how these two approaches fit together, since one seems quite squarely behaviourist and the other rather more psychological in focus: I don’t see any conflict.
 To me it’s clear that you don’t get over an eating disorder without sorting out your eating, but there are many other factors that make it harder or easier to get to the point of acknowledging that and acting accordingly.
 The research and clinical worlds still understand both the “sorting out your eating” and the other factors that feed into the capacity to do so (or its absence) remarkably badly, despite many decades’ accumulated research, and the effects of cultural inputs like fiction and poetry are just one example of that general ignorance.
 This big-picture state of affairs is a major reason why I’ve concluded that allowing individuals to exercise their own self-knowledge and agency in service of their own recovery is a large part of what is needed next: for professionals to simply get in the way less.
+Humans are excellent at over-complicating things, and it seems clear to me that the eating disorder field has lost its way largely thanks to massive over-complication.

 My background in cognitive literary studies: What happens when we read

 My academic background is in cognitive literary studies: investigating psychological interactions between texts and readers.
 I coined the term “cognitive realism” to describe texts that represent some aspect of the human mind in a way that corresponds how it actually works in the mind of the reader, and I’ve explored all kinds of ways in which cognitively realistic and unrealistic texts might prompt us to respond to them differently, in terms of emotional responses as well as the mental images we experience and the meanings we generate.
-You can find out more about my work on visual perception and the “Kafkaesque”, on memory in Proust (yes, that madeleine—but saying something new about it!), on cognitive dissonance in Flaubert, and much else besides, on my personal website or via ResearchGate.
+You can find out more about my work on visual perception and the “Kafkaesque”, on memory in Proust (yes, that madeleine—but saying something new about it!), on cognitive dissonance in Flaubert, and much else besides, on my personal/academic website.

 Moving into the health humanities: What health-relevant things happen when we read

 My interest in the links between fiction-reading and mental health started with a story by Franz Kafka called, fittingly enough, “A Hunger Artist” (Ein Hungerkünstler, which you may like to read in the German original or in a translation by Ian Johnston).
 In this story, published in 1919, a man fasts for other people’s entertainment, but gradually those people are losing interest.
 As his audiences dwindle, the hunger artist keeps fasting.
 I had already read the story many times, but suddenly, rereading it again, I realized something strange—or two things.
 First, the hunger artist is never once described as feeling any hunger.
 Second, I had never once noticed that the hunger artist isn’t described as feeling any hunger.
 Given my own past experience of anorexia, which involved being hungry almost all the time, this struck me as odd.
-I wrote an article exploring how the text’s evocation of starvation might prompt different responses from readers with different personal histories, and how easy it is to fall into the trap of interpreting what you assume is in a text rather than what is—especially when it comes to judgements about bodies and (not) eating, which are so culturally freighted.
+I wrote an article (Troscianko, 2014) exploring how the text’s evocation of starvation might prompt different responses from readers with different personal histories, and how easy it is to fall into the trap of interpreting what you assume is in a text rather than what is—especially when it comes to judgements about bodies and (not) eating, which are so culturally freighted.

 Soon afterwards, I established a partnership with the leading UK eating-disorders charity, Beat, to start to explore the connections between fiction-reading and mental health empirically.
 We ran an online survey that attracted nearly 900 respondents.
 Their thoughtful, detailed responses generated four publications:

-1. an account of the survey methods and findings in the Journal of Eating Disorders, presenting the clear though counterintuitive finding that reading about eating disorders is perceived as almost universally damaging [open-access here]
+- an account of the survey methods and findings in the Journal of Eating Disorders, presenting the clear though counterintuitive finding that reading about eating disorders is perceived as almost universally damaging [open-access here]

-3. a chapter in Cognitive Literary Science on the mind-body feedback loops in which reading can play a role [download: Feedback-in-reading-and-disordered-eating_Troscianko-2017]
+- a chapter in Cognitive Literary Science on the mind-body feedback loops in which reading can play a role [download: Feedback-in-reading-and-disordered-eating_Troscianko-2017]

-4. and a chapter in Aesthetic Illusion in Literature and the Arts on how readers talk about the ways they get immersed in what they read, and what therapeutic relevance this might have [download: How-should-we-talk-about-reading-experiences_Troscianko-2017_formatted-preprint].
+- and a chapter in Aesthetic Illusion in Literature and the Arts on how readers talk about the ways they get immersed in what they read, and what therapeutic relevance this might have [download: How-should-we-talk-about-reading-experiences_Troscianko-2017_formatted-preprint].

 Current work